 In addition to wipes, be sure not to flush paints, solvents or medications down the toilet.

 Dispose of paint and other Household Hazardous Materials at a proper waste disposal site.

-Old or expired medication can be properly disposed of all year long at many locations.
-Also, Placer County sponsors annual Spring and Fall Medication Take Back Days.
-Find disposal locations near you and annual event details at PNCMS.org/RxDrugSafety.
+Medication disposed of down the toilet or sink end up in our water supplies and damage the environment.
+Old or expired medications can be properly disposed of all year long at many locations, find a permanent take back location near you.
+Also, Placer County sponsors annual Spring and Fall Medication Take Back events, find details about an upcoming event here.”